JoeldelPilar/Journal/README.md

 # Journal

-Personal journal, begining from zero, aming for Hero
+Personal journal, begining from zero, aming for Hero.
+I'm trying to update as frequent I can.